lwenyi1/Alex_CG2111A/README.md

 If all goes well, Rviz should start up and display your map.

 ## Additional notes
 This is just meant to be a very rough guide for lost souls interested in this project.
-The code here is by no means perfect (frankly, I don't think its very good) and has a lot of room for improvement.
-To the new CG2111A students looking for inspiration and have stumbled upon this, keep looking.
-I wouldn't trust my code.
+The code here is by no means perfect (frankly, I don't think its very good, but it was good enough to complete the mod I guess) and has a lot of room for improvement.
+To the new CG2111A students looking for inspiration and have stumbled upon this, keep looking, I wouldn't trust my code.

 For set up and troubleshooting, your best friends are YouTube and ChatGPT.